deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17250/index.md

 > </details>

-> Table 3 shows the impact of translating image and text on the performance of various LLMs in a culture-agnostic subset of the JMMMU benchmark.
+> Table 3 presents the effects of translating images and/or text from English to Japanese on various large multimodal models' performance.

 {{< table-caption >}}